Skip to main content

 5. ID your pet

 An anxious dog may go into “flight mode” while fireworks are going on and try to run away.
-Make sure your dog’s tags have your current contact information and get your pup microchipped.
+Make sure your dog’s tags have your current contact information and get them microchipped.
 Don’t forget to keep your contact information for your dog’s microchip up to date as well.

 6. Hire a trainer

-Ask your vet to recommend a reputable dog trainer.
+Ask your veterinarian to recommend a reputable dog trainer.
 A trainer can work with your pup to modify their anxious behaviors and incentivize wanted behaviors.

-If you think your dog is going to need medication to help them stay calm during a fireworks display, talk to your vet.
-You’ll want to get a prescription filled and have it on standby, just in case.
+If you think your dog is going to need medication to help them stay calm during a fireworks display, talk to your veterinarian.
+You’ll want to get a prescription filled, so you have the medication on standby, just in case.

 Ask event organizers to consider a “silent fireworks” display.
 These fireworks aren’t completely silent, but they’re quieter than the more common, explosive ones.
 You could also ask organizers to replace a fireworks event with a laser show set to music.

-What can I do during holiday fireworks to help calm my anxious dog?
+What can you do during holiday fireworks to help calm your anxious dog?

 Whether you’ve done the above prep work or not, you can take steps on the night of a fireworks event to calm your anxious pup: